Bratz: Bratz TV series

-A CGI-animated TV series adaptation was produced by Mike Young Productions (now Splash Entertainment) and premiered in the United States on 4Kids TV.
+A computer-animated TV series adaptation was produced by Mike Young Productions (now Splash Entertainment) and premiered in the United States on 4Kids TV.
+Voices included Tia Mowry.

 Bratz: BFF (Best Friends Forever)

-In August 2007, an 88-minute CGI-animated audiovisual production titled Bratz: BFF (Best Friends Forever) was released on the DVD rental website portal of Netflix.
+In August 2007, an 88-minute, computer-animated, audiovisual production titled Bratz: BFF (Best Friends Forever) was released on the DVD rental website portal of Netflix.

 Bratz Design Academy

-From October 2008, Nickelodeon aired a reality show titled Bratz Design Academy, in which children aged 9 to 14 compete in fashion challenges similar to Project Runway, with the winner designing clothing for a British line of Bratz dolls.
+From October 2008, Nickelodeon aired a reality show titled Bratz Design Academy, in which young girls aged 9 to 14 compete in fashion challenges similar to Project Runway, with the winner designing clothing for a British line of Bratz dolls.